mattrglobal/pairing_crypto/wrappers/java/README.md

-# BBS Signatures for Java
+# Java Wrapper

-This is a Java wrapper for the C callable BBS Signatures package.
-The library depends on the native platform implementations of the BBS FFI C wrapper.
+The following directory contains an FFI based compilation of the "pairing crypto" crate for usage in the java ecosystem.

-# Build Rust Library
+# Build

-In order to build rust wrapper for the all available architectures, execute the following command:
+In order to build for the all available architectures, execute the following command:

 ```bash
 ./gradlew buildAndCopyJniLibraries